fourier-space/Computing-2-Applications/closure-and-pure-functions/README.md

 ```

-You may wonder why the impure function is indeed *impure*, as you would believe that you initialised a constant object legalDrinkingAge, and both `checkAge1` and `checkAge2` return the same expected results whatsoever.
+You may wonder why the impure function is indeed *impure*, as you would believe that you initialised a constant object `legalDrinkingAge`, and both `checkAge1` and `checkAge2` return the same expected results whatsoever.

 Well, try running the following codes and you might be surprised that the impure function actually depends on the system state, and is subjected to factors external to input.